fsharp/fslang-design/FSharp-6.0/FS-1093-additional-conversions.md

 For other expressions, the overall type is propagated after checking.

-When an overall type `overallTy` is propagated to an expresson with type `exprTy` and the "must convert to" flag is set, and `overallTy` doesn't unify with `exprTy`, then a type-directed conversion is attempted by:
+When an overall type `overallTy` is propagated to an expression with type `exprTy` and the "must convert to" flag is set, and `overallTy` doesn't unify with `exprTy`, then a type-directed conversion is attempted by:

 1. Trying to add a coercion constraint from `exprTy :> overallTy`.
 If this succeeds, a coercion operation is added to the elaborated expression.